Kevinle76/Surfs_Up/README.md

 #### Temperature Analysis 2

-You want to take a trip from August 1 to August 7 of this year, but you are worried that the weather will be less than ideal.
+we want to take a trip from August 1 to August 7 of this year, but you are worried that the weather will be less than ideal.
 Using historical data in the dataset, find out what the temperature has previously been for this timeframe.

 **Note:** The starter notebook contains a function called `calc_temps` that will accept a start date and end date in the format `%Y-%m-%d`.
 The function will return the minimum, average, and maximum temperatures for that range of dates.